Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Discussion

 \Cref{thm:sphere} proves that we can derive a tight convergence rate with \Cref{pro:drift-UB-trunc} on the sphere function in the case where $\kappa = 1$, i.e., without covariance matrix adaptation.
 This partially supports the utility of our methodology.
-However, the derivation of the tight upper bound (\Cref{lemma:bijection,lemma:rho,proposition:scaling}) relies on the fact that both the level sets of the objective function and the equal-density curves of the sampling distribution are isotropic, and hence does not generalize immediately.
-Moreover, the lower bound (\Cref{thm:eslower}) seems to be loose even for $\kappa = 1$ on convex quadratic functions, where we empirically observe that the logarithmic convergence rate scales like $\Theta(1 / \Cond(\nabla \nabla f))$, see \Cref{fig:es_on_quad}, while its dependency on the dimension is tight.
+However, its derivation relies on the fact that both the level sets of the objective function and the equal-density curves of the sampling distribution are isotropic, and hence does not generalize immediately.
+Moreover, the lower bound (\Cref{thm:eslower}) seems to be loose even for $\kappa = 1$ on convex quadratic functions, where we empirically observe that the logarithmic convergence rate scales like $\Theta(1 / \Cond(\nabla \nabla f))$, see \Cref{fig:on_quad}, while its dependency on the dimension is tight.

 A better lower bound of the expected first hitting time and a handy way to estimate the convergence rate are relevant directions of future work.

-Our main result in \Cref{theo:main-result} states that \CMAES{} converges linearly.
-That is, the convergence rate, $\exp(-B)$, is guaranteed to be strictly smaller than one under \ref{asm:radius} and \ref{asm:levelset}.
-This puts evolution strategies into the same category as many other direct search methods like direction search \cite{konevcny2014simple}, the method of Nesterov and Spokoiny \cite{nesterov2017random}, random pursuit \cite{stich2013optimization}, and even many gradient-based methods.
-Furthermore, evolution strategies enjoy linear scaling with the search space dimension, which is optimal for comparison-based methods \cite{teytaud2006general}.
-Moreover, our convergence result is not only asymptotic in nature.
-It provides a non-asymptotic bound of the expected first hitting time.
+Further directions of future work are as follows:

-However, proving the linear convergence of \CMAES{} does not reveal the benefits of \CMAES{} over the \ES{} without covariance matrix adaptation.
+Proving linear convergence of \CMAES{} does not reveal the benefits of \CMAES{} over the \ES{} without covariance matrix adaptation.
 The motivation of the introduction of the covariance matrix is to improve the convergence rate and to broaden the class of functions on which linear convergence is exhibited.
 None of them are achieved in this paper.

-On convex quadratic functions, we empirically observe that the covariance matrix approaches a stable distribution that is closely concentrated around the inverse Hessian up to a scalar factor, and the convergence speed on all convex quadratic functions is equal to that on the sphere function (see \Cref{fig:cma_on_quad}).
+On convex quadratic functions, we empirically observe that the covariance matrix approaches a stable distribution that is closely concentrated around the inverse Hessian up to a scalar factor, and the convergence speed on all convex quadratic functions is equal to that on the sphere function (see \Cref{fig:on_quad}).
 This behavior is not described by our result.
-Indeed in this paper, we did not assume any specific mechanism for the covariance matrix adaptation, and the results therefore hold for the worst situation, where the covariance matrix is wrongly adapted within $\mathcal{S}_\kappa$.